deeperj/dillinger/Thesis.md

 \cite{deng2015**}
 ## Sequential models
 ## Neural networks
+The HMM method mentioned in the previous section is based on the divide and conquer strategy which has been defined as a generative method in which we use the smaller components represented by the HMM to learn the entire speech process.
+As earlier mentioned this can also be referred to as the bottom-up strategy.
+The discriminative method however uses the opposite mechanism.
+Rather than using the building blocks of speech to determine speech parameters of a HMM, the discriminative strategy rather determines the posterior probability directly using the joint probability distribution of the parameters involved in the discriminative process.
+The discriminative parameters are discussed in this section where the Neural network discriminative approach is described beginning with the architecture.

+### Neural network architecture

 ## LSTM network
 ### Recurrent Neural Network
 Neural networks have become increasingly popular due to their ability to model non-linear system dynamics.
 Since their inception, there have been many modifications made to the original design of having linear affine transformations terminated with a nonlinear functions as the means to capture both linear and non-linear features of the target system.
 In particular, one of such neural network  modifications, namely the recurrent neural network, has been shown to overcome the limitation of varying lengths in the inputs and outputs of the classic feed-forward neural network.
 In addition the RNN is not only able to learn non-linear features of a system but has also been shown to be effective at capturing the patterns in sequential data.